-(b)-A-spouse-may not-make-a-gift-of-community-personal property,-or-dispose-of-community-personal-property-without-a valuable-consideration,-without-the-written-consent-of-the other-opouse.

-(e)-A-speuse-may-net-sell,-convey,-or-encumber-community personal--property-used-as--the--family-dwelling,-or--the furniture,-furnishings,-or-fittings-of--the-home,-or--the elothing-or-wearing-apparel-of-the-other-speuse-or-minor ehildren-which-is-community-personal--property,-without--the written-consent-of-the-other-speuse-

-(d)-Except as provided in subdivisions (b) and (c), and in-Section 5127, -a spouse who is operating or managing a business or an interest in a business --that--is -all-of substantially all community personal property has the primary management and control of the business or -interest, --Primary management and control means that the managing spouse may act alone in all transactions but shall give prior written notice to-the-other-spouse-of-any-sale, -lease, exchange, -encumbrance or-other-disposition-of-all-or-substantially-all-of-the personal-property-used-in-the-operation-of-the-business (including-personal-property-used-for-agricultural-purposes), whether-or-not-title-to-that-property-is-held-in-the-name-of only-one-spouse.--Written-notice-is-not, however, required when--prohibited-by--the-law--otherwise--applicable-to--the transaction.
+- (b)-A-opouse may not make a gift-of-community-personal property, or dispose of community-personal property without a valuable consideration, without the written consent of the other-spouse. - (e)-A-spouse-may-not-sell, convey, or encumber-community personal-property-used-as-the-family-dwelling, or the furniture, furnishings, or fittings-of-the-home, or the elothing-or-wearing-apparel-of-the-other-spouse-or-minor children-which is-community-personal-property, without the written-consent-of-the-other-spouse. - (d)-Except as provided in subdivisions (b) and (c), and in Section 5127, a spouse who is operating or managing a business or interest.
+In a substantially all community personal property has the primary management and control of the business or interest.
+Primary management and control means that the managing spouse may act alone in all transactions but shall give prior written notice to the other spouse of any sale, lease, exchange, encumbrance or other disposition of all or substantially all of the personal property used in the operation of the business (including personal property used for agricultural purposes), whether or not title to that property is held in the name of only one spouse.
+Written notice is not, however, required when prohibited by the law etherwise applicable to the transaction.

-Any-change-of-the-form-of-a-buoincoo-is-not-subject-to the-requirement-of-written-notice-
+Any-change of the form of a business is not subject to the requirement of written notice.

-Remedies-for-the-failure-by-a-managing-spouse-to-give prior-written-notice-as-required-by-this-subdivision-are-only as-specified-in-Section-5125,1,---A-failure-to-give-prior written-notice-shall-not-adversely-affect-the-validity-of-a transaction-nor-of-any-interest-transferred.
+Remedies-for-the-failure-by-a-managing-spouse-to-give prior-written-notice-as-required-by-this-subdivision-are-only as-specified-in-Section-5125.1.-A-failure-to-give-prior written-notice-shall-not-adversely-affect-the-validity-of-a transaction-nor-of-any-interest-transferred.

-(c)-Each spouse shall act in good faith with respect to the--other--spouse--in--the--management--and--control--of--the community-property-in-accordance-with-the-general-rules-which control--the--actions--of--persons--having--relationships--of personal-confidence-as-specified-in-Section-5103--until-such time-as-the-property-has-been-divided-by-the-parties-or-by-a court----This--duty--includes--the--obligation--to--make--full diselesure-to-the-other spouse-of-the-existence-of-assets-in which--the--community-has--an-interest-and--debts--for-which-the community-may-be-liable-upon-request.--The-case-law-defining the-standard of-care applicable-to-Section-5103,-but not-the ease--law--applieable--to--former--Title--8--(commencing--with Section--2215}--of--Part--4--of--Division--3-of--this-code--(as repealed-by-Chapter-820-of-the-Statutes of-1986)-or-Division 9--(commencing--with--Section--15000)--of--the--Probate--Coder applies-to-this-section---In-no-event-shall-this-standard-be interpreted---to---be---less---than---that---of--good---faith---in eonfidential--relations-nor--as-high-as--that-established--by former-Title 8-(commencing-with-Section-2215) of-Part-4-of Division-3-of-this-code-(as-repealed-by-Chapter-820-of-the Statutes-of--1986)-or--Division-9--(commencing-with-Section 15000)-of-the-Probate-Code-
+(e)-Each-spouse-shall-act-in-good-faith-with-respect-to the-other-spouse-in-the-management-and-control-of-the community-property-in-accordance-with-the-general-rules-which control-the-actions-of-persons-having-relationships-of persenal-confidence-as-specified-in Section-5103, until-such time-as-the-property-has been divided by-the parties-or by-a eourt --- This -- duty -- includes -- the -- obligation -- to -- make -- full disclosure to the other spouse of the existence of assets in which-the community-has an -interest-and debts for which-the community-may-be-liable,-upon-request,--The-case-law-defining the standard of care applicable to Section 5103, but not the ease--law--applicable--to--former--Title--8--(commencing--with Section-2215)-of-Part-4-of-Division-3-of-this-code-(as repealed-by-Chapter-820-of-the-Statutes-of-1986)-or-Division 9--(commencing--with--Section--15000)--of--the--Probate--Godeapplics-to-this section. -- In-no-event-shall-this standard-be interpreted---to---be---less---than---that---of---good---faith---in confidential-relations-nor-as-high-as-that-established-by fermer-Title-8-(commencing-with-Section-2215)-of-Part-4-of Division-3-of-this-code (as-repealed-by-Chapter-820-of-the Statutes--of--1986)--or--Division--9--(commencing--with--Section 15000)-of-the-Probate-Gode-